Old-fashioned refrigerator pickles made with fresh cucumbers and onions

 Ingredients

-• 1 bottle dry white wine (I am using a dry Riesling.)
+• 1 bottle dry white wine, such as dry Riesling

 • 1 ripe peach, sliced

-• Sparkling water or club soda, to top
+• Sparking water or club soda, to top

-1. In a large pitcher, combine wine, liqueur, and bourbon
+1. In a large pitcher, combine the white wine, peach schnapps, and bourbon.

-2. Add sliced fruits and mint.
+2. Add the sliced peach, blueberries, lemon slices, and fresh mint.
 Stir gently.

-3. Refrigerate for at least 2 hours (overnight is even better).
+3. Refrigerate for at least 2 hours, or overnight for more developed flavor.

-4. Just before serving, top with sparkling water for a bit of fizz.
+4. Just before serving, top with sparkling water or club soda.

-5. Serve over ice in your prettiest glasses.
-Garnish with more fresh mint or edible blooms if you’d like.
+5. Serve over ice in glasses.
+Garnish with additional mint or edible blooms, if desired.

 Entertaining Tip: Serve It in Something Beautiful